fluent-vue/docs/src/api/i18n-component.md

 ## Scoped slots

-Message attributes are passed as scoped slot parameters.
-This allows to not split translation into multiple messages.
-And attributes have access to same parameters entire message has access to.
+Message attributes are passed as scoped slot parameters, which means the translation is contained in a single Fluent message.
+Message attributes have access to same parameters that the entire message has access to.

 Message:
 ```ftl